Full Circle (Icehouse album)

-Full Circle is the first remixed album by Australian rock/synthpop band Icehouse released in December 1994 on Massive Records.
+Full Circle is the first remix album by Australian rock/synthpop band Icehouse released in December 1994 on Massive Records.
 It also features a variety of musicians including the Bangarra Dance Company, Elcho Island and guitar virtuoso, Buckethead who would later join Guns N' Roses.

 Disc 1 is subtitled The Revolution Mixes and disc 2 is The Time & Motion Mixes; tracks "Shakin' the Cage", "MLK" and "Dedicated to Glam" as well as an edited version of "The Great Southern Mix" had been released in June 1993 on the Spin One EP.
-"Desdemona" is a cover version of the John's Children single, composed by Marc Bolan.
+"Desdemona" is a cover version of the John's Children single, composed Marc Bolan. (later of T. Rex).
+The track "Wild" is listed on the 1996 film Space Jam credits.